RH-sdavey/gatsby-starter-personal-blog/content/posts/2019-08-02--vim-tabs/index.md

 ![tabs](./tabs.png)

-I will open a few more tabs just for fun,
+I opened a few more tabs just for fun,

 you can repeat this as many times as you like, open all the files!